-Far Above: Graphs of the concordance coefficient (ρ_c) between Velacur and MRE in black and FibroScan and MRE in red.
-Dotted line shows the 1 to 1 line, while the solid lines are linear fits which cross the origin.
-Near Above: Graphs of the correlation coefficient (r2) between Velacur ACE and MRI-PDFF in black and FibroScan CAP and MRI-PDFF in red.
-These graphs include some healthy volunteers from a previous pilot study, and 3 patients were removed as invalid scans due to user or technical error.
+$r^2 = 0.78$ Far Above: Graphs of the concordance coefficient (ρ_c) between Velacur and MRE in purple and FibroScan and MRE in orange.
+The solid lines are linear fits

+Near Above: Graphs of the correlation coefficient (r2) between Velacur ACE and MRI-PDFF in purple and FibroScan CAP and MRI-PDFF in orange.
+All graphs include some healthy volunteers from a previous pilot study, and 3 patients were removed as invalid scans due to user or technical error.